JMaylor/maylor-io-blog/blogs/vue-type-generics.md

 # Vue v3.3.0 - Generically Typed SFCs.

-Vue v3 continues to provide excellent type support, and in v3.3.0, it'll be expanding on this with allowing generic types to be used in your components.
+Vue 3 continues to provide excellent type support, and since v3.3.0, we've been able to use generic types our component definitions.
 Let's dive in and see how this works, and what benefits it can bring.

 ## Getting Started